What is play

 Language play refers to children manipulating the forms or functions of language as a way of amusing themselves and/or others.

 Language play is different at different ages.
-Around age 1, children begin to play phonetically alone13.
-Toddlers may talk to themselves before sleeping or waking up by the age of two14.
+Around age 1, children begin to play phonetically alone12.
+Toddlers may talk to themselves before sleeping or waking up by the age of two13.

 By the age of 3 and 4, children are telling jokes in a humorous way.

-Language play promotes the development of various language skills, including sounds, vocabulary, meaning, grammar, and appropriate use in an interactive situation.
+Language play promotes the development of various language skills, including sounds, vocabulary, meaning, grammar, and appropriate use in interactive situations.

 Pretend play for emotional development

-Pretend play involves pretending that an object or action is something different from what it really is in the real world.
-Pretend play is also known for a variety of names, including role play, sociodramatic play, imaginative play, creative play, and fantasy play
+Pretend play involves pretending that an object or action is different from what it is in the real world.
+Pretend play is also known by a variety of names, including role play, dramatic play, imaginative play, creative play, and fantasy play

 Children play new roles and reflect on their experience of reality in a safe environment.
-They can experiment with languages, and learn about emotions in a fantasy situation.
-In addition to thinking and creating beyond their physical world, pretend play offers a chance for children to assume adult roles and learn abstract thinking.
+They can experiment with languages and learn about emotions in a fantasy situation or in their imagination.
+In addition to thinking and creating beyond their physical world, make-believe role-playing offers a chance for children to assume adult roles and learn abstract thinking.

 When done in a group setting, children need to learn teamwork and work together.
-They learn important skills including negotiation skills (who gets what role), emotional skills (acting out an emotion without losing control), and communication skills (speaking to another child during fantasy play)15.
+They learn important skills, including creativity, cooperation, taking turns, negotiation skills (who gets what role), emotional skills (acting out an emotion without losing control), and communication skills (speaking to another child during fantasy play)14.

 - 1.Storli R, Hansen Sandseter EB.
 Children’s play, well-being and involvement: how children play indoors and outdoors in Norwegian early childhood education and care institutions.
 International Journal of Play.
 Published online January 2, 2019:65-78. doi:10.1080/21594937.2019.1580338